mjambon/thoughts/src/definitions/definitions.md

 An [action] of a [system] onto itself, in particular when examining a small selection of possible actions that are mutually exclusive.

+*** process
+title: process
+synonyms: processes

+An [algorithm] that is usable directly by humans, typically with the aid of [tools], [machines], and [people] serving as such.

+This differs from the notion used in the context of operating systems where a process is an instance of a [program] being executed.

 *** mind
 title: mind